ishchow/personal-site/src/posts/3__my-ultimate-windows-10-window-management-setup.md

 I personally find a tiling window manager to be really useful.
 It helps me keeps my application windows organized and lets me navigate open windows easily with the keyboard.
 When using a laptop, I don't have to use the trackpad as much to get around.
 When using a large 4K monitor, it lets me create layouts on the fly to effectively use all that space without getting eye strain or having to use the mouse too much.

 There are a lot of other projects out there trying to bring tiling window manager capabilities to the Windows Desktop.
-But I disliked a lot of those projects since they were either unstable, hard to configure, hard to use, or didn't integrate well with Windows.
+But I found those projects were either unstable, hard to configure, hard to use, or didn't integrate well with Windows.

 These are the things I really like about FancyWM:
 - Easy to install (just grab it from the MS Store)